October 7 attacks: Casualties

-The total number killed during the attack, based on social security data, is 1,175, of whom 379 were from Israeli security forces and 796 were civilians (725 Israeli and 71 foreign).
+The total number killed during the attack is 1,219, of whom at least 379 were from Israeli security forces and at least 810 were civilians (including 71 foreign).
 26.6% of those killed were female.
 Initially up to 1,400 people were reported killed; on November 10, this was revised to 1,200, before being revised further in December.
-The casualties included 36 children; the youngest person killed was 10 months old, and 25 were over age 80.
+The casualties included 38 children; the youngest person killed was 10 months old, and 25 were over age 80.
 The attack was the deadliest day in Israel's history.
+According to the Center for Strategic and International Studies, the attack is the deadliest per capita terrorist attack.
 Some, including then-US President Joe Biden, have said it was also the deadliest day for Jews since the Holocaust.
 Others such as historian Enzo Traverso and Holocaust and Genocide scholar Raz Segal have warned against invoking the Holocaust in relation to October 7.
-Segal condemned the "weaponizations of Holocaust memory" by Biden, Israeli politicians and others, saying it is done "not in order to stand with powerless people facing the prospect of genocidal violence, but to support and justify an extremely violent attack by a powerful state and, at the same time, distort this reality."
+Segal condemned the "weaponizations of Holocaust memory" by Biden, Israeli politicians and others.

-The attack left over 3,400 wounded, and 247 soldiers and civilians were taken hostage.
+The attack left over 3,400 wounded, and 251 soldiers and civilians were taken hostage.
 On October 19, Israeli officials reported an additional 100 to 200 missing.
 By July 2024, the number of missing was down to 1.
 Israeli casualties include about 70 Arab Israelis, predominantly from Negev Bedouin communities.
 The attack affected a province with a population of 4,000,000 Israelis, while the war displaced 300,000 Israelis.